w3f/polkadot-wiki-old/docs/polkadot/node/guides/how-to-validate.md

 - Have enough knowledge of network security to create a robust network
 - Use HSM (Hardware Security Module) to protect your key (**Highly Recommended**)

 You should **NOT** run a validator if you have DOTs, but you do not have enough technical knowledge to set up a validator.
 It is recommended to delegate/nominate your DOTs to someone you trust for helping you to do this kind of work.

 As a nominator, you can still get the rewards by nominating multiple validators.
 If you want to know more about nominator, please see [here](../nominator.md).

 For this tutorial, we use Ubuntu 18.04 and will be running on PoC-4 Alexander testnet.
 No matter what operating system you are using, setup should not be too much difference.
-There is a lot of [VPS](#vps-list) choice out there, feel free to pick one you like.
+There is a lot of [VPS](#vps-list) choice out there, feel free to pick the one you like.

 !!! attention
     _Please make sure that you do **NOT** use this setup & configuration on mainnet.
 This guide simply walks you through step-by-step how to set up & run a validator node.
 If you would like to run a validator seriously when mainnet is live, you have to be REALLY careful on some areas like key management, DDOS protection and high availability._